 If you’re interested in contributing to new, ground-breaking research in your chosen subject, then becoming a teacher is a great step to getting involved in this.

 Lastly, teaching is a fun, dynamic position in which no two days are the same – and the same can be said for many other positions that are available across the education industry.
-When you’re working with school students on a daily basis, there will always be new challenges to face and situations that may take you by surprise.
+When you’re working with school students daily, there will always be new challenges to face and situations that may take you by surprise.

-Whilst your daily routine may be similar, working as an educational professional means that dealing with people is also a major part of your job.
+Whilst your daily routine may be similar, a career in education means that dealing with people is also a major part of your job.